-BROWN asbestos.
-This has straight, harsh grey to brown fibres and was often used in situations where additional strength was required, such as in the manufacture of asbestos-cement pressure pipes.
+Amosite: Sometimes referred to as Brown Asbestos, this product has straight grey to brown fibres and was used where additional strength was required.
+This included the manufacture of asbestos-cement pressure pipes.

 All three types of asbestos pose health risks and are now banned in Australia.

-As a general guideline, if you think the material is asbestos – treat it as if it is asbestos until proven through laboratory testing.
+As a general rule, if you think the material is asbestos, treat it as asbestos until you know otherwise.